synepratyush/kubernetes_lab/README.md

 # Building a Containerized Flask + MySQL Application for Kubernetes

 ## Overview
-You'll create a containerized application with:
+You'll create a containerized application with different NameSpace:
 - Flask web application (deployed as a Kubernetes Deployment)
 - MySQL database (deployed as a stateful service)
 - Both in separate namespaces on a public cloud Kubernetes cluster